waikato-datamining/docker-for-data-scientists/docs/best_practices.md

 # Clean up pip

-Remove the pip cache to reduce the size of your layer:
+Remove the pip cache to reduce the size of your layer after you installed all your packages:

 ```
 rm -Rf /root/.cache/pip
 ```

-Alternatively, do not cache downloads:
+Alternatively, do not cache downloads when installing a package:

 ```
 pip install --no-cache-dir ...